fast-food-finder-associates/FastFoodFinder/.github/PULL_REQUEST_TEMPLATE/pull-request-template.md

 ---
-name: User Stories template
+name: Pull request template
-about: The purpose of this template is to help make a description of a software feature from an end-user perspective.
+about: The purpose of this template is to help make a description of a software feature from a developer's perspective.
 title: ''
 labels: ''
 assignees: ''